OpenRoberta/openroberta-lab/Docker/TestSystemSetupTemplate/operating.md

 Rarely used are commands:

 * `genDbC`: generate the database container `rbudde/openroberta_db:2.4.0`.
 Used once when the test server is setup.
-* `startDbC [<name1> ... <nameN>]`: (re-)start the database container servicing the databases given as parameters.
-The database names must match server names.
+* `startDbC`: (re-)start the database container servicing the databases, whose names are found in file `BASE/db/databases.txt`
-  This commmand is needed if a new server is added to the test server and a new database has been added to `$BASE/db`.
-If no database names are given, _all_ databases found in file `BASE/db/databases.txt` are taken into account
 * `stopDbC`: stop the database container
 * `prune`: remove all stale data from the docker installation.
 IMPORTANT if you are low with disc space.